jlord/sheetsee-cache/to-do.md

 -- Max Project
 -- WBEZ Project

 ### GENERAL
+- Update site
+- Make client-side version

+### EXTRA
 - Make all data points relate to each other
 -- Unique ids?
-- Responsive, minimal CSS
-- Other useful JS filtering functions?
-- Update site
-- Make client-side version
 - Have off-map interactions
+- Different labels on pie chart